 The enlightenment teaching of the Essene was known as the WAY.
-This teaching became the final interpretation on the Law and the Prophets, as revealed by Yeshua Messiah (Messiah = Anointed One).
-The Way became the transitional teaching into the early church.
-Many principles of the Way are included in modern religious thought, many are not.
+This teaching became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah (Messiah = Anointed One).
+The Way became the enlightened transitional teaching in the early church.

 This article focuses on the anointing of Jesus (see also, The Way-Gideon).

-When Jesus arrives, John’s ministry had already become famous throughout Israel.
-John preaches the basic Essene message of repentance.
-His emphasis between dark and light and the choice between the two is a continued theme in the Jesus ministry as well (Lk.
-12.3; Jn.
-8.12, 12.35, 12.46).
-John denounces Herod the Idumean, and Herod’s marriage to his own brother’s wife.
-He denounces Sadducaic Temple authority as well as the rule of law imposed by the Pharisees.
-He tells the multitudes there is a “sin stain” upon the nation (Mt.
+The Baptizer had already become famous throughout Israel.
+John preached the basic Essene message of individual repentance for the people but Israel as a nation.
+National repentance includes the removal of the current Temple Priests, the Sadducees.
+His message also included repenting from Pharisaic legalism*, and he chastised the scribal authority, those scribes who followed the legalistic approach to attain righteousness.
+John denounces Herod the Idumean and Herod’s marriage to his brother’s wife.
+He attacks Sadducaic Temple authority and the rule of law imposed by the Pharisees.
+He tells the multitudes there is a sinful stain upon the nation (Mt.
 3.7).

-*Baptism from teacher to acolyte was the usual practice upon entering a new rabbinic teaching or new sect.
-If we look at the roots of John’s early ministry, the immersion represents the cleansing of the old mind and the establishment of new mind.* For a new religious order to become established this renewal must take place.
-John’s repentance message refers to a change in thinking, and not just bad habits to resist– the baptismal is performed to initiate a different way of looking at the world.
+[*Baptism from teacher to acolyte was the usual practice upon entering a new sect.
+If we look at the roots of John’s early ministry, immersion represents the cleansing of the old mind and the establishment of a renewed mind.
+For a religious order to become established this change must take place.
+The baptismal is intended to initiate the new man, a man with a different view of the world, himself, and God.

-* Repentance was a known religious element espoused by previous prophets.
+Previous prophets also administered the religious calling of the repentance message.
 Good references are found in Jer.
 18.8-11, Jeremiah’s speaking on God’s power in judging nations—evil for evil and good for good—with repentance the pivotal issue.
 Joel 2.13, tells us to repent of evil and receive the blessing of a merciful God, much like the John the Baptist message.
-Jonah 3, especially verse 10, wherein God sees the penitent works of Nineveh, and repents of the retribution to be levied.
+Jonah 3, especially verse 10, wherein God sees the penitent works of Nineveh and repents of the retribution to be levied.]

 *The Complete Jewish Study Bible

-Was John’s more radical preachment signaling the return of a more active Essene priesthood?
+For the religious hierarchy, was John’s more radical preachment signaling the return of a more active Essene priesthood?
 Was the anointing of Jesus the triumphal ascendancy of a new high priest?
-These would be disturbing questions for the Pharisees and the Sadducees, and as word of the Jesus ministry spreads concerns would continue to mount.
-Heat to this fire is added by the Herodian faction, Pharisees* who supported Herod.
-Although a minority group, but together with the Sadducees, Herod’s connection to the Sanhedrin remains tightly bound.
-His power base remained with Sadducee Temple wealth and with Rome.
+These would be disturbing questions for the Pharisees and the Sadducees, and as word of Jesus’s ministry spreads those concerns would continue to mount.
+The Herodian faction, Pharisees* who supported Herod, crank up added heat.
+Herod’s connection to the Sanhedrin remains tightly bound.
+His power base remained with Sadducaic Temple power, wealth, and with Rome.